Your Guide to Tree Pruning Correctly

-The cold months of winter are upon us here in Camas & Washougal, Washington.
-And, though the grass has slowed it’s growing, there are a multitude of other landscape tasks that need to be done during this time.
+The cold months of winter are upon us here in Vancouver, Camas, and Washougal, Washington.
+And, though the grass has slowed its growth, there is a multitude of other landscape tasks that need to be done during this time.
 One of the most overlooked tasks is pruning; especially pruning fruit trees.

 There are many reasons to keep up with the yearly pruning of your fruit trees.
 One reason is to acquire a desirable size and shape.
 Pruning done yearly, especially during the early years of a trees life, can ensure that your trees grow strong and develop a well-established structure.
 Pruning also keeps your trees at a manageable height and maintains a proper branch span as well.

 Another reason to prune your fruit trees annually is to develop a good fruit production rate.
 Fruit growing on branches that are left unchecked can lead to an overabundance of fruit growth.